-- FERPA: The Family Educational Rights and Privacy Act affords candidates certain rights of access to educational records; even if the applicant is independent of his or her parents, he or she must submit this form prior to enrollment.
+- FERPA: The Family Educational Rights and Privacy Act affords students certain rights of access to educational records; even if the applicant is independent of his or her parents, he or she must submit this form prior to enrollment.

 - Resume.
 A resume detailing the applicant’s work and academic experience is required for the EDLD and Ed.D. programs.

 - Personal Statement.
 Depending on the program, a 250-1000 word expanded goals statement concerning the applicant’s interest in and application of the program’s curriculum to expected career progression is required.

 - Standard Writing Sample.
 EDLD applicants will write a 250-750 word essay in response to a prepared writing prompt.